Bias-inducing geometries: an exactly solvable data model with fairness implications: Investigating the sources of bias

-\paragraph{Bias and variance.} In Fig.~\ref{fig:diagrams_deltas}, we plot the DI as a function of the group variances $\Delta_\pm$, for different values of the fraction of $+$ samples.
+In Fig.~\ref{fig:results_even}, we plot the DI as a function of the group variances $\Delta_\pm$, for different values of the fraction of $+$ samples.
 One finds that the model might need a disproportionate number of samples in the two groups to obtain comparable accuracies.
 We can see that: